ray-project/ray/doc/source/tune/_tutorials/tune-xgboost.rst

 As you can see, most trials have been stopped only after a few iterations.
 Only the two most promising trials were run for the full 10 iterations.

+You can also ensure that all available resources are being used as the scheduler terminates trials, freeing them up.
+This can be done through the ``ResourceChangingScheduler``.
+An example of this can be found here:
+:doc:`/tune/examples/xgboost_dynamic_resources_example`.

 Using fractional GPUs
 ---------------------
 You can often accelerate your training by using GPUs in addition to CPUs.
 However,